Dworcowa Street: Tenement at 27

-Carl Wilhelm Feyertag, a merchant, was the first owner of this house then at Bahnhoffstraße 11.
+Carl Wilhelm Feyertag, a merchant, was the first owner of this house then at Bahnhofstraße 11.
 His widow lived there until the 1910s.
 Feyertag widow owned also a tenement at 19 Piastkowski Square.

 Facade style is inspired by Neoclassical architecture, similar to the neighbouring at Nr.29.
 Pilasters underline the symmetry of the elevation, with the balcony in the center.